faustospina/api-ux-back/README.md

 #install
 pgadmin4-4.29-x64

-#In the folder installation images are the images for the configuration of PgAdmin 4
+#In the folder installation (imagesInstalationPgAdmin) images are the images for the configuration of PgAdmin 4

 #create table